CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 Each split port transmits at the same speed.
 For example, if you split a 100G port into four interfaces, the speed for each interface is 25G.
 You can overide this configuration and configure specific speeds for the split ports if necessary.

 When you split a port, you must **also** disable the next port????

+{{%notice note%}}
+- Cumulus Linux 5.4 and later uses a new format for port splitting.
+For example, instead of 1=100G or 1=4x10G, you specify 1=1x or 1=4x.
+If you upgrade to Cumulus Linux 5.4, Cumulus Linux continues to support the old port split configuration in the `/etc/cumulus/ports.conf` file.
+However, the NVUE command port split options (2x10G, 2x25G, 2x40G, 2x50G, 2x100G, 2x200G, 4x10G, 4x25G, 4x50G, 4x100G, 8x50G) in Cumulus Linux 5.3 and earlier are depricated.
+There is no backward compatibility for these deprecated NVUE command options; make sure to modify any configuration scripts when you upgrade to Cumulus Linux 5.4.
+- In Cumulus Linux 5.3 and earlier, you can configure port speed in the the `/etc/cumulus/ports.conf` file.
+If you upgrade to Cumulus Linux 5.4, Cumulus Linux no longer supports the speed configuration in the `/etc/cumulus/ports.conf` file.
+You must set the speed in the `/etc/network/interfaces` file.
+{{%/notice%}}

 {{< tabs "TabID607 ">}}
 {{< tab "NVUE Commands ">}}